Published On: November 21st, 2023Categories: Dentures3 min readViews: 470

-Dentures are removable false teeth designed to replace your original teeth that you have lost due to injury or tooth decay.
+Dentures are removable false teeth designed to replace the original teeth that you have lost due to injury or tooth decay.
 They improve your smile and facial aesthetics, help you chew and enjoy your favorite foods, and protect your remaining teeth from cracks or damage.

 Here is a list of different types of comfortable dentures available: